slowernews/wisdom-tldr/README.md

 REMeMBER PEOPLE THAT THEY HAVE CHOICES, That they can control.

-you don’t get what you desearve in life, you only get what you negotiate.
+you don’t get what you deserve in life, you only get what you negotiate.

 never split the difference